-In 2017, ADIB was presented with a number of accolades and industry awards in recognition of the bank's achievements.
-I am particularly proud of the fact that ADIB was with the 'Best Islamic Bank in the UAE' by Global Finance Magazine, in addition to being recognised, for the 7th consecutive year, as the best bank in the UAE for customer service by Ethos.
+In 2018, ADIB was presented with a number of accolades and industry awards in recognition of the bank's achievements.
+I am particularly proud of the fact that ADIB was named best Islamic Bank globally by the Banker Magazine.
 We were also particularly honored to receive the "Human Resource Development Award" from the Emirates Institute of Banking and Financial Studies (EIBFS).
 This award recognised ADIB's efforts in developing talent, particularly among UAE nationals.

-The Bank's continued financial health, systemic importance, and the proven strong underlying support that is implicit in being the flagship Islamic bank in the Abu Dhabi Emirate, meant that ADIB maintained solid credit ratings: A+ (Fitch) A2 (Moody's); and AAA (RAM).
+The bank's continued financial health has enabled it to maintain its solid credit ratings. : A+ (Fitch) A2 (Moody's); and AAA (RAM).